FadyASulaiman/selectd-job-hunt-ai/Readme.md

 ## 🎯 Overview

 A production ready **AI Resume Tailoring System**, eliminates the tedious process of manually tailoring resumes for every job application.
-Built specifically for the Job hunt, this system leverages Claude 3.7-Sonnet's advanced reasoning capabilities to generate ATS-optimized, recruiter-friendly resumes and cover letters in seconds.
+Built specifically for the Job hunt, this system leverages Top of the line LLMs with advanced capabilities to generate ATS-optimized, recruiter-friendly resumes and cover letters in seconds.

 ### The Problem
 - Manual resume tailoring takes 30-45 minutes per application